litedrk/WhatsAsenaDuplicated/README.md

 - [@adiwajshing](https://github.com/adiwajshing) for coded [Baileys](https://github.com/adiwajshing/Baileys)

 ## License
-This project is protected by `GNU General Public Licence v3.0` license.
+This project is protected by `GNU General Public Licence v3.0`

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark